Follow us on Twitter

 Frequently Asked Questions (FAQs)

-Below are the most frequently asked questions by applicants and NCSNs - and are posted here for your convenience from previous issues of the NCSN Newsletter.
-Additional questions may be directed to email@example.com or to the email address of the President listed on the NBCSN Leadership web page.
+Questions frequently asked by applicants and NCSNs are listed below and are posted here for your convenience.
+Additional questions may be directed to firstname.lastname@example.org.

 Do I have to be working full time to be eligible to take the exam?

-To be eligible to sit for the examination the applicant must show a minimum of 1,000 hours of clinical practice in the area of school nursing during the past three years; however, NBCSN recommends a minimum of 4,000 hours (or three full time academic years).
+To be eligible to sit for the examination the applicant must show a minimum of 1,000 hours of clinical practice in the area of school nursing during the past three years.
+1,000 hours is the equivalent of one academic year; hence, one can be employed as a school nurse full time in one of the three years or part time for two or three years prior to application, so long as the total adds up to 1000 hours.

 Direct clinical practice in school nursing is defined as involvement in the nursing process in a school setting where the nursing actions and judgments are focused on a particular student, family, school community, or group of students or their families where there is continuing professional responsibility and accountability for the outcomes of these actions.